-Figure 7.
-Multi-dataset comparison study results.
+Fig 7. multi-dataset comparison study results.

-Specifically, our model exhibited consistently high performance across all datasets.
-The accuracy ranged from 90% to 94%, indicating the model's ability to identify normal and abnormal samples accurately.
+Specifically, our model exhibited consistent high performance across all datasets.
+The accuracy ranged from 90% to 94%, indicating the model's ability to accurately identify both normal and abnormal samples.
 Recall rates varied between 87% and 91%, illustrating the model's effectiveness in detecting most true abnormal samples.
-Precision ranged from 93% to 97%, signifying that most samples predicted as anomalies were abnormal.
+Precision ranged from 93% to 97%, signifying that most samples predicted as anomalies were indeed abnormal.
 AUC values ranged from 91% to 95%, demonstrating the model's high discriminative power between normal and abnormal categories.
-Finally, F1 scores fell between 89% and 93%, comprehensively evaluating the model's performance in handling imbalanced data by combining recall and precision.
+Finally, F1 scores fell between 89% and 93%, providing a comprehensive evaluation of the model's performance in handling imbalanced data by combining recall and precision.